Egypt national under-20 football team

 The Egypt national under-20 football team is the national youth team of Egypt.
 It is administered by the Egyptian Football Association.

 Their best performance in the U-20 World Cup was a third-place finish in 2001.
 This remains the highest result Egypt has achieved in any International World Cup.

-Their nickname, The Young Pharaohs is an obvious reference to the nickname of the National Team, The Pharaohs.
+Their nickname, The Young Pharaohs is a reference to the nickname of the national team, The Pharaohs.

 Egypt hosted the 2009 U-20 World Cup.